intel-staging/libptpmgmt_iaclocklib/clkmgr/HLD_clkmgr.md

 5. clkmgr_gettime()
 - This function retrieve the time of the CLOCK_REALTIME.

+6. clkmgr_add_ptp4l_instance()
+- This function adds a new ptp4l instance by specifying the Unix domain socket address (udsAddr) and the domain number.

+7. clkmgr_add_chrony_instance()
+- This function adds a new chrony instance by specifying the Unix domain socket address (udsAddr).

 ## Available API for c sample application

 1. clkmgr_c_connect()